FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Introduction

 \section{Introduction}

-Traditional Chinese Medicine (TCM), a profound medical system, plays a significant role in disease treatment and healthcare through patient-specific TCM formulas.
+Traditional Chinese Medicine (TCM), a profound medical system, plays a significant role in disease treatment and healthcare through the recommendation of patient-specific TCM formulas.
 The intricate and latent multiscale associations between symptoms and herbs \cite{guo2019deep} result in the complexity of its theoretical system and clinical practice.
-This leads to the core principle of "multi-component, multi-target and multi-approach" treatment of TCM.
+This leads to the core principle of the "multi-component, multi-target, and multi-approach" treatment of TCM.

-Recently, various studies have made some meaningful attempts on modernization of TCM \cite{zhou2023unimol,zhou2021fordnet,liu2021gem,wang2022gem2,chen2020,li2021,pan2023,wang2019,wang2019tcm,liu2019}, which have facilitated the scientific recommendation and efficacy analysis of TCM formulas and propelled the advancement in TCM development.
-Particularly, Ji et al. \cite{ji2017} proposed a multi-content topic model, assuming intrinsic connections between symptoms and herbs.
-Jin et al. \cite{jin2020} used Graph Convolutional Networks (GCNs) to model relations between herbs and symptoms through collaborative graphs.
-Ruan et al. \cite{ruan2019} employed autoencoders for heterogeneous weighted network embedding, the feature extraction of herbs and symptoms becomes more effective.
-Yao et al. \cite{yao2018} introduced topic modeling to explore TCM prescriptions.
-Zhang et al. \cite{zhang2019} integrated herb attribute information into a multi-graph convolution model.
-Yang et al. \cite{yang2024} proposed PresRecRF, integrating TCM semantic knowledge, while Dong et al. \cite{dong2024} presented PresRecST, combining symptom differentiation and treatment planning.
-These studies, mainly supported by open-source benchmark databases such as TCMSP and TCMID, are attempting to elucidate the intricate therapeutic mechanisms of herbal medicines at a microscopic level, advancing the standardization and modernization of TCM.
+Recently, various studies have made some meaningful attempts on the modernization of TCM \cite{zhou2021fordnet,chen2020,li2021,pan2023,wang2019,wang2019tcm,liu2019,zhao2022tcm,jin2023meta}, which have facilitated the scientific recommendation and analysis of the efficacy of TCM formulas and propelled the advancement of TCM.
+In particular, Ji et al. proposed a multi-content topic model, assuming intrinsic connections between symptoms and herbs \cite{ji2017}.
+Jin et al. used Graph Convolutional Networks (GCNs) to model relations between symptoms and herbs through collaborative graphs \cite{jin2020}.
+Ruan et al. employed autoencoders for the embedding of a heterogeneous weighted network that extracts the features of symptoms and herbs more effectively \cite{ruan2019}.
+Yao et al. introduced topic modeling to explore TCM prescriptions \cite{yao2018}.
+Yang et al. integrated herb attribute information into a multi-graph convolution model \cite{yang2019}.
+Yang et al. proposed PresRecRF \cite{yang2024}, which integrates semantic knowledge of TCM, while Dong et al. presented PresRecST \cite{dong2024}, which combines syndrome differentiation and treatment planning.
+These studies, mainly supported by open source databases such as TCMSP \cite{ru2014tcmsp} and TCMID \cite{xue2012tcmid}, attempt to elucidate the intricate therapeutic mechanisms of herbal medicines at the microscopic level, advancing the standardization and modernization of TCM.